 A heavy, wide, flat-bottomed paella pan with short rims would work well provided that it’s made of superior material.
 A traditional steel paella pan or an enameled steel paella pan are definitely not a good choice.
-A friend of mine loves making Pad Thai in his 17-inch aluminum nonstick paella pan and you can’t persuade him otherwise (I personally don’t like making any stir-fried noodles in a nonstick pan).
+A friend of mine loves making Pad Thai in his 17-inch aluminum nonstick paella pan and you can’t persuade him otherwise.
 However, at a risk of stating the obvious, paella is not a stir-fried noodle dish, and most paella pans aren’t made with dishes like Pad Thai in mind.
 So if you’d like to go the paella pan route, choose wisely.
 You want it to have large surface area, great heat retention, an ability to withstand high heat, and a nonstick surface.

 But the best pan for Pad Thai which I have ever come across in my entire life is not a paella pan at all; it’s a cast iron pan.
 Cast iron cookware is rarely, if ever, used in Thailand (in fact, I have never seen it anywhere, and the ones I’ve seen have been brought over from the US), so you just have to try it to see that even though cast iron pans and Pad Thai seem like an odd pair, they work so well together.